Fipura/lol-mh-viewe/README.md

 # League of Legends Match History API

 A Spring Boot REST API for tracking League of Legends match history and champion information.
-This project allows you to store and retrieve match statistics and champion skins data (to be implemented).
+This project allows you to store and retrieve match statistics and champion skins data.

 ## Features